Athena Coustenis: Career

 Coustenis was in particular formerly the chair of ESA's Human Spaceflight and Exploration Science Advisory Committee (HESAC), the president of the IUGG International Association of Meteorology and Atmospheric Sciences (IAMAS: 2011-2015) and of the ESA Solar System and Exploration Working Group (2010-2014).
-She has served as the Chair of the European Science Foundation European Space Science Committee (ESF-ESSC) from 2014 until 2020, as President of the EGU Division for Planetary Sciences and as Vice-Chair of the EUROPLANET Society.
+She chaired the Comité d'Evaluation sur la Recherche et l'Exploration Spatiales (CERES of CNES).
+She has served as the Chair of the European Science Foundation European Space Science Committee (ESF-ESSC) from 2014 until 2020, and as Vice-Chair of the EUROPLANET Society.

-Research
+Research topics

 Coustenis uses ground and space-based observatories to study Solar System bodies with emphasis on the satellites of the giant planets Saturn and Jupiter and exoplanets.
 She focuses on the astrobiological aspects and the search for habitable worlds in the Solar System and beyond.
 Her research in comparative planetology use the study of climate changes to further the understanding of long-term evolution on our own planet.
 She was co-investigator of three of the instruments aboard the Cassini/Huygens mission CIRS, HASI, DISR.
 In recent years she has been leading efforts to define and select future space missions to be undertaken by the European Space Agency and its international partners.
-She is science Co-Investigator in future missions like JUICE to the Jovian System and ARIEL for exoplanetary spectroscopic studies.
+She is science Co-Investigator in future missions like JUICE to the Jovian System, MMX (Martian Moons eXploration) to return samples from Mars’ moon Phobos and ARIEL for exoplanetary spectroscopic studies.